f3d-app/f3d/doc/user/SUPPORTED_FORMATS.md

 ### QuakeMDL

+- Models texture are loaded with a simple PBR lighting with a BaseIOR set to 1.0.
-- Selecting `skin` is not supported
+- Selecting `skin` is not supported.
-- Loading `groupskin` is not supported
+- Loading `groupskin` is not supported.
 - Animation frames are split based on their names, eg: `stand1`, `stand2`, `stand3`, `run1`, `run2`, `run3`.